 Since 2011, Bay Nature Institute has been honoring remarkable local conservation and nature leaders and activists at our annual Local Hero Awards.
-We recognize these heroes and their organizations in the magazine, online, in social media and at an in-person celebration, on March 26, 2023 from 2-5 pm at the David Brower Center.
+We’ll recognize these heroes and their organizations in the magazine, online, in social media and at an in-person celebration on April 7, 2024 at the David Brower Center in Berkeley.
 Bay Nature heroes reflect the diverse communities around the Bay Area and have made significant contributions to protecting our local environment.

 This award recognizes the achievements of an individual who has made significant contributions to public understanding and awareness of the natural history and ecology of the San Francisco Bay Area, through research, teaching, field trips, journalism, and/or other media.

 Interim Executive Director, Estuary & Ocean Science Center

 Dr. Katharyn Boyer directs San Francisco State University’s Estuary & Ocean Science Center, where she has been a biology professor since 2004.
 She specializes in science-informed ecological restoration aiming to increase resiliency of coastal habitats.
 She immerses undergraduate and graduate students in studies of nature-based solutions to climate change, and many now foster similar work around the Bay Area.
 She is leading an educational pipeline program focused on climate action training with local community colleges and underserved community youth.
 She recently received the Coastal and Estuarine Research Federation Outstanding Educator Award and the SFSU Distinguished Faculty Award for Excellence in Teaching.

 This award celebrates an individual whose grassroots activities have had a transformative impact on his or her community—which can be defined broadly or narrowly—and the natural world of the Bay Area.